Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Instead of hardcoding content for a mobile app, organizations can also use the mobile backend as a service.
 Mobile BaaS, or Mobile Backend as a Service, is a cloud computing model that provides a platform for developers to build and manage the backend infrastructure required for mobile applications.
 It offers pre-built backend services and features that can be accessed through APIs.

-If you’re keen on open-source software, Parse makes a good option.
-For a GraphQL-based alternative, there is Graphcool, while Kinvey is a suitable option for enterprise companies.
+If you’re keen on open-source software, Parse is a good option, while Kinvey is a suitable option for enterprise companies.

 Drawbacks of this approach